SrijanGulati36/Online_Code_Editor/README.md

-# CodeRush - Compile and Execute code in 40+ languages
+# Online_Code_Editor

-⚡️ A code editor that compiles and runs your code on the web.
+A code editor that compiles and runs your code on the web.

 `Working demo` : https://online-code-editor-three.vercel.app/